The percentage of visitors who take a desired action.

 The interest level of the visitor is maximized by matching the right visitor, the right place, and the right time.

-The attractiveness of the offer includes the value proposition and how well it is presented.
-It is worth noting that small, impulse items typically have a higher conversion rate than large, shopping items.
+The attractiveness of the offer includes the value proposition and how well it is presented to connect with the user.

 The visitor’s ease of completing the desired action is dependent on site usability which includes intuitive navigation and fast loading pages.